 Introduction to Physical Theatre and Jaques Lecoq

-Physical theatre is a form of performance that relies heavily on the body to tell a story.
-It can include dance, mime, acrobatics, and other physical disciplines to create a unique and engaging theatrical experience.
+Physical theatre is a style of performance that relies heavily on the body to tell a story.
+It can include dance, acrobatics, and other types of physical engagement to create a unique and engaging experience.

-Jacques Lecoq was a French actor, mime, and theatre instructor who developed a methodology for physical theatre that has become renowned around the world.
+Jacques Lecoq was a French actor, mime, and theatre instructor who developed a methodology that has become renowned around the world.
+His approach drew inspiration from various art forms like commedia dell’arte and improvisation exercises.

 The Importance of Physicality in Theatre